Skip to main content

 • You need higher capacity for a family or heavy filtered water use

-• You want the best RO value under $200 with alkaline remineralization
+• You want the best RO value in the $100–$250 range with alkaline remineralization

 • You prefer a clean countertop with the system hidden under the sink